genesis-community/cf-genesis-kit/MANUAL.md

 that Cloud Foundry will use.

-## Container-to-Container Networking
+## DNS-Based Service Discovery

-If you want your Cloud Foundry applications to be able to communicate directly with one another, without having to first transit the gorouter (and incur a roundtrip _outside_ the runtime), you can add the `c2c-networking` feature to your environment file.
+If you want your Cloud Foundry applications to be able to find one another via DNS names (on internal routes), and thereby communicate directly with one another, without having to first transit the gorouter (and incur a roundtrip _outside_ the runtime), you can add the `dns-service-discovery` feature to your environment file.

 This enables BOSH-DNS resolution of names inside of CF application containers, allowing them to find other BOSH-deployed services in